kubernetes/kubernetes/CONTRIBUTING.md

 The Cloud Native Computing Foundation (CNCF) CLA [must be signed](https://github.com/kubernetes/community/blob/master/CLA.md) by all contributors.
 Please fill out either the individual or corporate Contributor License Agreement (CLA).

 Once you are CLA'ed, we'll be able to accept your pull requests.

-For any issues that you face during this process which is not covered by the [FAQ](https://github.com/kubernetes/community/blob/master/CLA.md) please add a comment [here](https://github.com/kubernetes/kubernetes/issues/27796).
+For any issues that you face during this process which is not covered by the [FAQ](https://github.com/kubernetes/community/blob/master/CLA.md) please add a comment [here](https://github.com/kubernetes/kubernetes/issues/27796) explaining the issue and we will help get it sorted out.

 ***NOTE***: Only original source code from you and other people that have signed the CLA can be accepted into the repository.
 This policy does not